 2.3.
 Ticket price and opening hours

-• Ngoc Son temple entrance fee is 30,000 VND/adult and 15,000 VND/child.
+- Ngoc Son temple entrance fee is 50,000 VND/adult and 15,000 VND/child.
 Since it is a relic, you will have to buy a ticket when you enter the temple.
-The prices for children and adults are different but it does not cost that much.
+The prices for children and adults are different but The fees are very reasonable.

 3. Explore the architecture of Ngoc Son Temple